 into your project directory.
 Rename the key file

-the Earth Engine Python API).
+If you haven't already, first install the Earth Engine Python API.

 service_account = 'my-service-account-id@...gserviceaccount.com' credentials = ee.ServiceAccountCredentials(service_account, 'privatekey.json') ee.Initialize(credentials)